-Kickers and Punters - 24th year coaching, 15th year at UAHS….Ohio State, Capital and Ashland Universities.
+Kickers and Punters - 27th year coaching, 21st year at UAHS….Ohio State, Capital and Ashland Universities.

 Coach Peters graduated from Olentangy High School, where he was an All-League punter.
 He furthered his punting career at The Ohio State University during the 1979-80 season.
 He previously coached at UA during the 1989-94 and 2002-03 seasons.

-After graduating from Capital University, where he coached the kicking game in 1995-97, he taught and coached at Marion-Franklin High School, where he served as Special Teams Coordinator and at Gahanna Lincoln High School from 2006-08, where he is currently an Intervention Specialist.
+After graduating from Capital University, where he coached the kicking game in 1995-97, he taught and coached at Marion-Franklin High School, where he served as Special Teams Coordinator and at Gahanna Lincoln High School from 2006-08.
+Coach Peters rejoined the Golden Bears in 2009.
 In May of 2012 he completed his Master’s Degree from Ashland University.
+He is currently an Intervention Specialist in Columbus.

 Coach Peters and his wife, Mary, reside in UA with their two children, Courtney, and Connor.

 Bokovitz is in his 1st year coaching.
 He is a 2012 graduate of Gallia Academy High School in Gallipolis, OH.
 He went on to play college football at Capital University.
 Bokovitz earned 3 letters playing linebacker for the Crusaders.